 My name is Margaret.
 I live in the north-east of England, not far from the border with Scotland.
 This blog is my personal blog, mainly about the books I’ve been reading and those I’m considering reading.
-Writing about the books I read helps me to remember first of all what I have read and then what I liked (or didn’t) about a book.
+Writing about the books I read, first of all, helps me to remember what I have read and then what I liked (or didn’t) about a book.
 I like to read a variety of book genres and I enjoy fiction of most types (I don’t like horror) and non-fiction, mainly history, philosophy, religion, biography, diaries and letters.
-I rarely read YA fiction.
+I rarely read YA fiction, or poetry.

 But this blog is not just about books.
 Now and then I also write about art, pets, places I’ve visited, personal anecdotes or thoughts, cookery, walking, travels and holidays, and about crafts, such as knitting and cross-stitch – and well, anything else that interests or pleases me.

 When I began this blog I intended to write something about every book I read, but I have never managed to do that and so now I don’t attempt to review or even make a few notes about every single book.
 Sometimes even though I may have liked a book I just don’t feel I want to write about it.
 My reviews are purely based on whether I enjoyed a book or not.

 I occasionally accept books for review, but only if I think I’ll like the book and I cannot guarantee to review any book I am sent, even if I’ve expressed interest in it as I’d rather not review books that I’ve not enjoyed reading.
 My reviews reflect my opinions of the books, whether it’s a book I received free or have borrowed or purchased.

 I receive no payment for reviews.
 I do not review self-published books, or accept books directly from authors.
 I do not accept sponsored/paid guest posts from external organisations, nor do I take part in blog tours, or host giveaways.